-Visual Novel tools
+Historical Visual Novel Tools

-Remember that all tools are provided «as is» without any warranty.
+All tools are provided “as is” without any warranty.

 Important note about translating texts in files produced with these tools